Salt & Wind Travel

 The Milano-Torino Cocktail

-We’re starting with the most classic Italian classic cocktails.
+We’re starting with the classic Italian cocktails.
 It was created at the famous Camparino bar in Milan (where we love to go during our Milan group trips!) back in the 1800s.
-This drink is like the grandfather of Italian cocktails because it led to variations we know as the Americano (where soda water is added) and the Negroni (where gin is added).
+This drink is the grandfather of Italian cocktails, as it led to variations we know as the Americano (where soda water is added) and the Negroni (where gin is added).

-The traditional Milano-Torino cocktail recipe is equal parts bitter Campari, and sweet vermouth served in a rocks glass with orange.
-Its name is a nod to the cities from which the main ingredients hail: Milan for Campari and Turin for Martini & Rossi sweet red vermouth.
+The traditional Milano-Torino cocktail recipe is equal parts bitter Campari and sweet vermouth served in a rocks glass with an orange.ย Its name is a nod to the cities from which the main ingredients hail: Milan for Campari and Turin for Martini & Rossi sweet red vermouth.

 The Americano Cocktail

-Some argue the Milano-Torino and the Americano are the same cocktails, while others say the Americano is its own thing.
+Some argue that the Milano-Torino and the Americano are the same cocktail, while others claim that the Americano is a distinct entity.
 The reason it’s confusing?
 Because the Americano cocktail is essentially a Milano-Torino that’s served in a tall glass with a good amount of soda water!

 The Negroni Cocktail